-Aggregate Industries is leading the way in helping clients to make sustainable design and purchasing decisions by providing carbon calculations and third party verified product-specific Environmental Product Declarations (EPD).
+Aggregate Industries is leading the way in helping clients to make sustainable design and purchasing decisions by providing carbon calculations and third party verified product-specific Environmental Product Declarations (EPDs).
 We recently partnered with BASF Construction Chemicals to create a suite of EPD based on Life Cycle Assessment (LCA) calculations using the BASF tool to simultaneously analyse two different concrete mix designs to give our clients immediate comparisons of global warming potential (CO2) and 23 other sustainable parameters.

 We also use a Product Carbon Footprinting tool (PCF), developed by the Carbon Trust, to analyse mix design, transportation of raw materials and delivery to site to calculate the CO2 emissions of a concrete mix.
 As these calculations are based on each mix design, the calculations are bespoke per project and are not based on generic information.
 By using this calculation facility prior to a project starting, customers can be confident they are ordering a concrete mix that has the lowest possible embodied CO2e.